rezamuzhaffar/data-analytics-portfolio/README.md

 Welcome to my Portfolio!
 My name is Reza Muzhaffar Zidan and I am glad that you're here!

-In this repository, you will find a collection of data analysis projects and visualizations that showcase my skills and experience in the field of data analytics using tools that I often use.
+In this repository, you will find a collection of data analysis projects and visualizations that showcase my skills and experiences in the field of data analytics using tools that I often use.
 Each project is a testament to my ability to transform raw data into meaningful insights, enabling data-driven decision-making.

 ## About Me
 I'm an Industrial and Systems Engineering fresh graduate from Institut Teknologi Sepuluh Nopember.
 During my academic journey, I had the privilege of gaining valuable real-world experience through internships.
 One of the most eye-opening experiences was my internship in Business Intelligence at a logistics company.
 It was here that I witnessed the power of data-driven decision-making and its immense impact on supply chain operations.